This hearty, filling, and wholesome vegetarian mushroom barley soup recipe is the perfect healthy option for a cold winter day.

 How to make the recipe

-For added flavor if desired, start by sautéing the onion and minced garlic in butter or oil.
+For added flavor if you wish, start by sautéing the onion and minced garlic in butter or oil.
 Cook for five minutes or until the onion begins to brown.

-Serve right away, or let cool before dividing into airtight containers and refrigerating leftovers.
+Or let the contents of the pot cool before dividing into airtight containers and refrigerating leftovers.
 This soup tastes even better the next day.

 Mushroom Barley Soup